xeruf/mostr/README.md

 Install latest build:

     cargo install --path .

+This one-liner can help you stay on the latest version (optionally add a `cd` to your mostr-directory in front):

+    git pull && cargo install --path . && mostr

 Creating a test task externally:
 `nostril --envelope --content "test task" --kind 1621 | websocat ws://localhost:4736`